postmannen/steward/README.md

 ## TODO

+Services at startup of Steward.
+Could be implemented by having a local folder of messages to go through at startup.
+What is needed:

+- A Handler that writes to this folder.
+- A Handler that can check what is in this folder.
+- A Handler to remove messages from this folder.

+---

+A carrier type of message, that are able to forward a message on behalf of others, and are not directly ment for itself.

+---

+Look into if it makes sense to make configuration into it's own service with a go routine and channels ?

 ### nACK messages like hello messages should not be stored in db for retry if failed

 ### Error message should also contain subject